 When it comes to the types of accounts which appear on your credit reports, there are two major categories — installment and revolving.

-Installment loans describe types of financing where you borrow money from a lender one, single time.
+Installment loans describe types of financing where you borrow a set amount of money from a lender one, single time.
 The borrowed funds are typically paid back at a fixed amount over a fixed period of time.
-Installment debts include accounts like your mortgage, auto loans, student loans, and personal loans.
+Examples of installment credit include accounts like your mortgage, auto loans, student loans, and personal loans.

 Revolving accounts, on the other hand, allow you to borrow funds over and over again, up to an approved maximum amount.
 This max amount, known as your credit limit, is set by your lender.
 However, you decide how much money you will borrow (aka charge) and how much you will pay back each month, aside from any minimum payment requirements.

 Four of the most common revolving credit accounts are as follows: